mklekowiecki/PottMaster/PottMaster/.kilocode/rules/memory-bank/decisions.md

 **Deciders**: Technical Lead

 **Context**:
-Need a database solution for Android that provides type safety and integrates well with Kotlin coroutines.
+Need a database solution for Android that provides type safety

 **Decision**:
 Use SQLDelight for type-safe SQL queries.